texasbaptists/new-vagrant/README.md

 Notes:
 * If no directory has been made for the domain, this script will create it with a default `index.php` file.
-* The root of the domain will be to the `public` directory in the domain folder.
+* The root of the domain will be to the `web` directory in the domain folder.